Published: April 14, 2026 | Last Updated: May 2026 | Category: 3D Printer Reviews | By Review3DPrinting.com

 4. Very Quiet and Clean

 Running below 50 decibels in silent mode (roughly the noise level of a quiet library), the X2D is suitable for home offices, bedrooms, or small studios.
-A triple-stage air filter (G3 pre-filter + H12 HEPA + activated carbon) removes particles and odours — important if you’re printing in a living space.
+A triple-stage air filter (G3 pre-filter + H12 HEPA + activated carbon) removes particles and odours — important if you are printing in a living space or apartment.

 5. AMS — Automatic Multi-Spool Colour Changes